Skip to content

 In addition to the rules set out in tenancy agreements, plot holders on association run sites may also be required to follow extra rules regarding the running of the association.
 These are agreed by the members of the association and, if you take a plot on an association site you will be informed of any extra rules by them.
 You will also have a right to vote on changes to rules at future general meetings.

 We only allow one tenant per plot.
 However, each tenant can have one co-worker per plot.
-It is up to the person who wants to be a co-worker to use the apply for an allotment form to apply to be a co-worker.
+It is up to the person who wants to be a co-worker to apply to be one.
 You will then receive a notification of the co-worker request, which you should accept or decline.

 A co-worker is someone who can register to help you with the maintenance of the plot.
 The co-worker has no legal tenancy rights or responsibilities.
 Sub-letting to co-workers is not allowed, so you must still have regular involvement in the maintenance of the plot.
 A co-worker will remain registered until either the tenant or co-worker decides to remove the co-worker or until the tenant gives up the plot.